-At one point or another all of us have probably heard something to the effect that using a tripod is the best way of getting clear sharp photos.
+At one point or another all of us have probably heard something to the effect that using a tripod is the best way of getting clear, sharp photos.
 While this may be true, many of us get intimidated by the idea of dragging around a 10 pound accessory.
-This is especially true if you are talking about nature photography and you may be hiking 3 to 5 miles to get to your destination.
+This is especially true if you are talking about nature photography and you may be hiking several miles to get to your destination.

 The whole point of using a tripod is to offer your camera extra support.
 Some people hold their camera in their hands with their elbows out to the side.
 This offers absolutely no support and is the reason why a surprising number of otherwise decent photos end up in the “Oops, that didn’t turn out like I expected” pile.